 - Some sectors have a higher proportion of part-time, entry level roles, which can attract a higher proportion of women because of the additional lifestyle flexibility this affords.

-Whereas HSL is an equal opportunity employer, in common with most retailers we have a large proportion of female employees working as Comfort Specialists in our retail operations.
+Although HSL is committed to being an equal opportunity employer, as with many retailers we have a large proportion of female employees working within our stores and our Home Visits operation.
 These roles often work on a part time model which gives a larger headcount in this area of our business.
-Furthermore, these roles, which we benchmark salaries for against other retailers, tend to be paid at lower rates compared to other roles.
+Furthermore, these roles, for which we benchmark salaries against other retailers, can be paid at lower rates compared to other roles within the organisation.

-The high percentage of female colleagues in this role gives us a lower median average female rate of pay.
+48% of HSL’s workforce (189 colleagues) work as Comfort Specialists in our retail channel and 80% (152) of these are female.
+The high percentage of female colleagues in this role gives us a lower median average rate of pay for women.

 In considering gender pay across similar roles there is a much narrower gap, which in some cases is in favour of women.
-For example HSL’s senior management team has a mean average gender gap of 16% in favour of women.
-42.9% of HSL’s senior management team (excluding the board of directors) are women.
+For example HSL’s senior management team has a mean average gender gap of 1% in favour of women.
+43% of HSL’s senior management team (excluding the board of directors) are women.

-85.5% of women and 76.5% of men were paid a bonus in the Relevant Pay Period.
-The mean bonus gap was 77.9% and the median bonus gap was 47.8%.
+87.2% of women and 80.5% of men were paid a bonus in the Relevant Pay Period.
+The mean bonus gap was 31.8% (2018: 77.9%) and the median bonus gap was 23.4% (2018: 47.8%).
 In both cases the bonus gap is impacted by the basis of calculation, which uses the actual bonus paid, and does not adjust for the impact of part time working.
 If account was taken of the impact of bonuses which are pro-rated for part time hours worked, the bonus gap would reduce.

 We will continue to focus on development opportunities across the business to allow all colleagues to fulfil their potential and progress development opportunities wherever available.

 I confirm that the information within this report is accurate.